KnatteAnka/NodeRED_ESPEASY_AutoDiscovery/Devices.md

 if MQTT import is needed to be used then the first MQTT controller needs to have no username or password and be disabled

 # Devices:
+**Always do a restart of EasyESP device after name change or changes to MQTT Controller**

 ## Sensorer:
 You only need to activate the device and set it to use the HA controller: